ekara-platform/cli/README.md

 * `DOCKER_API_VERSION` : the API version

-> Even if you decide to configure **Lagoon CLI** using environment variables the flag `--config` is still mandatory to reference the deployment descriptor location.

 ---
-### How Lagoon Starter will decide to use flags or environment variables
+### How Lagoon CLI will decide to use flags or environment variables

-If any of `--cert` , `--api` or `--host` is setted then **Lagoon CLI** will use flags to establish the connection with the docker daemon.
+If any of `--cert` , `--api` or `--host` is setted then **Lagoon CLI** will use flags to establish the connection with the docker daemon, if not then the environment variables will be used.